systeminit/si/app/docs/src/reference/workspaces.md

 </TabPanel>
 </DocTabs>

-### Set a Users Role in a Workspace
+### Set a User's Role in a Workspace

 <DocTabs tabs="Web Application,Public API">
 <TabPanel value="Web Application">
-You can set a users Role in a workspace:
+You can set a user's Role in a workspace:

 ![Set a Role](./workspaces/set-role.png)